eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 One of the main functions of the Wallet Unit is to handle the User's PID(s) and attestations (QEAAs, PuB-EAAs and non-qualified EAAs).
 The PID(s) are issued by **PID Providers** and the attestations by **Attestation Providers**, shown to the left of the Wallet Unit in Figure 6.
 Like Wallet Providers, PID Providers and Attestation Providers are registered by a **PID Provider Trusted List Provider** (TLP) or by an **Attestation Provider Trusted List Provider** before they can interact with a Wallet Unit, and before a Relying Party can verify the PID(s) or attestation those Providers issue.
 As a result of the registration, a PID Provider or an Attestation Provider receives an access certificate from a **PID Provider Access Certificate Authority (CA)** or from an **Attestation Provider Access CA,** accordingly.
 [Section 6.3](#63-trust-throughout-a-pid-provider-or-an-attestation-provider-lifecycle) describes interactions between these roles in the lifecycle of a PID Provider or an Attestation Provider, namely registration, and possibly withdrawal and suspension.

 After receiving one or more PIDs or attestations, a Wallet Unit can present User attributes from these attestations to **Relying Party Instances**.
 These are shown on the right-hand side of the Wallet Unit in Figure 6.
 A Relying Party Instance is a combination of hardware and software used by a **Relying Party** to interact with a Wallet Unit.
 A Relying Party can use multiple Relying Party Instances, especially in case the interactions with the Wallet Unit take place in proximity.
 Relying Parties are registered by a **Relying Party Registrar** in their Member State.
-As a result of the registration, a Relying Party receives an Access certificate from a **Relying Party Access CA**.
+As a result of the registration, a Relying Party receives an Access certificate for each of its Relying Party Instances from a **Relying Party Instance Access CA**.
+In addition, the Relying Party also receives a **Relying Party registration certificate** from the Registrar.
 [Section 6.4](#64-trust-throughout-a-relying-party-lifecycle) describes interactions between these roles in the lifecycle of a Relying Party, namely registration, and possibly de-registration.

 Finally, [Section 6.6](#66-trust-throughout-a-pid-or-an-attestation-lifecycle) describes interactions in the lifecycle of a PID or an attestation, namely issuance, presentation to a Relying Party or to another Wallet Unit, management, and deletion.